 See also: Dumbest Things to Do in Iceland

-The Geldingadalur volcano is a relatively 'young' part of Iceland; all of the Reykjanes Peninsula is.
+The Fagradalsfjall volcano is a relatively 'young' part of Iceland; all of the Reykjanes Peninsula is.
 This means that it was only formed by magma rising from the core of the earth recently - that is to say, over the past seven million years.
 The oldest parts of Iceland in the Westfjords are 16 million years old by comparison, and the oldest exposed land on earth in Australia dates back an incomprehensible four billion years.

 This can be explained by the fact that Iceland was formed by a weakness in the Mid-Atlantic Rift, the separating divide between the North American and Eurasian tectonic plates.
 As these plates pull apart, magma rises to the surface and creates new land.

 The closer to the Mid-Atlantic Rift, the newer the land, and this valley runs right along the length of the narrow Reykjanes Peninsula.
 The region is home to the 'Bridge Between the Continents', where you can walk from one plate to the other.

 As such, Reykjanes is incredibly volcanic, and this activity is written all over its landscapes.
 Very little vegetation can grow on the endless plains of lava; geothermal areas seethe and bubble in many different spots, and cone-shaped volcanoes dominate the horizon.
 Eruptions occur very regularly - although, again, we are speaking in geological terms, as the last was 800 years ago.

 Geldingadalur had not erupted for 6,000 years before 2021, although there had long been a magma chamber here.
 Many of Iceland's volcanoes exist this way, lying dormant until an unexpected fire and fumes are released.